Nationals vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Nationals Betting Records & Stats

-- The Nationals have come away with 31 wins in the 79 contests they have been listed as the underdogs in this season.
+- The Nationals have been listed as the moneyline favorite just two other times so far this season, and they won both of the games.

-- Washington has entered 71 games this season as the underdog by +105 or more and is 28-43 in those contests.
+- Washington has played as moneyline favorites of -120 or shorter in only one game this season, which it won.

-- Sportsbooks have implied with the moneyline set for this matchup that the Nationals have a 48.8% chance of pulling out a win.
+- The implied moneyline probablility in this matchup gives the Nationals a 54.5% chance to win.

-- Washington's games have gone over the total in 39 of its 84 chances.
+- Washington has played in 85 games with a set over/under, and have combined with its opponents to go over the total 40 times (40-41-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!